-- Initial education (Dose 1),
+- Initial education,

-- Reinforcement education (Dose 2) and
+- Reinforcement education and

-- Broader community education (Dose 3).
+- Broader community education.

-Environments for Providing Say YES To Safe Sleep For Babies Education To Parents and Other Caregivers Environment Settings / Providers Type of Education Format Prenatal Education Prenatal classes offered through hospitals and other organizations; prenatal doctor visits; prenatal home visits; prenatal contacts with other health providers and community organizations serving expectant parents Initial education (Dose 1) Individual or group education In-Hospital Education Near Time of Birth At the birthing hospital, shortly prior to birth or prior to discharge from hospital Initial education (Dose 1) Individual education Education After Discharge from the Birthing Hospital (Ideally starting within 2 weeks and continuing in subsequent contacts) In-home; at post-natal doctor visits; during contacts with other health providers and community organizations serving families with infants under age 1 Initial education (Dose 1), if initial education was not received prenatally or at birthing hospital OR Reinforcement education (Dose 2) if initial education was received previously Individual or group education Community Education at Any Time In the community Information reaching a broad base of people locally (Dose 3) Through media publicity and local activities such as health fairs, displays, demonstrations, presentations, motherbaby showers, etc.
+Environments for Providing Say YES To Safe Sleep For Babies Education To Parents and Other Caregivers Environment Settings / Providers Type of Education Format Prenatal Education Prenatal classes offered through hospitals and other organizations; prenatal doctor visits; prenatal home visits; prenatal contacts with other health providers and community organizations serving expectant parents Initial education Individual or group education In-Hospital Education Near Time of Birth At the birthing hospital, after admission and prior to discharge Initial education Individual education Education After Discharge from the Birthing Hospital (Ideally starting within 2 weeks and continuing in subsequent contacts) In-home; at post-natal doctor visits; during contacts with other health providers and community organizations serving families with infants under age 1 Initial education, if initial education was not received prenatally or at birthing hospital OR Reinforcement education if initial education was received previously Individual or group education Community Education at Any Time In the community Information reaching a broad base of people locally Through PSAs, media publicity and local activities such as speaking engagements, health fairs, displays, demonstrations, presentations, mother- baby showers, etc.

-NOTE: Necessary components of the education in any setting include

-- Modeling infant safe sleep practices, - Repetitive messaging, - · Nonjudgmental guidance based on observation and discussion, - · Answering questions, - · Guidance to correct practices that are unsafe, and - Education of other family members and caregivers, when they are present.
+- NOTE: Necessary components of the education in any setting include - Use of face-to-face verbal education along with written materials, - Modeling infant safe sleep practices, - Repetitive messaging, - Nonjudgmental guidance based on observation and discussion, - Answering questions, - Guidance to correct practices that are unsafe, and - Education of other family members and caregivers, when they are present.

-Descriptions of Initial, Reinforcement and Community Education Strategies and Corresponding Doses
+Descriptions of Initial, Reinforcement and Public Education Strategies